 I got my Chase Sapphire Reserve card back in October and then we applied for one in my wife’s name in November.
 We have since hit the $4,000 spending requirement for an additional 100,000 point bonus and have also earned another $600 in statement credits.
 You will see in the screenshot below that we currently have 5,522 points, with another 102,618 coming through on the next statement.
 We have a transaction pending that will get us the additional $177 to hit our second $300 statement credit for this card.

 When everything is said and done we will have cashed out $3,450.82 when you consider $1,200 worth of statement credits between the two cards, $1,169.42 that I’ve already redeemed, and the pending value of my wife’s points of $1,081.40.
 All of this for about 5 minutes of our time per credit card application.

 Net of the $450 annual fee ($900 for both cards) we made a cool $2,550.82.
 That is an effective hourly rate of ~$15,305 or $32.8M per year.

 Keep in mind if you are willing to spend a bit more time than this you could do even better with the points by using them to actually pay for travel related expenses.
 The points are worth 50% more when used to book travel through Chase.

 Are you leaving free money on the table?
 I don’t care how much money I make, signing up for a credit card for this type of bonus is totally worth the 5 minutes it takes to get approved.
-And it’s for spending I was going to do anyways.
+And it’s for spending I was going to do anyway.

 -Gen Y Finance Guy